ex-aws/ex_aws/README.md

 This change greatly simplifies the ExAws code paths, and removes entirely the complex meta-programming pervasive to the original approach.
 However, it does constitute a breaking change for anyone who had a client with custom logic.

+#### DynamoDB Users

+Lists are always encoded as dynamodb lists now.
+Previously if you had `[1,2,3]` it would be encoded as an integer set.
+This had issues because if the list was `[1,2,1]` you could get an error because the items are not unique.

 ## Highlighted Features
 - Easy configuration.